Fundamental Approach / Environmental Management Structure / Daihatsu Group Initiatives

 |

 Osaka Prefecture registers Daihatsu as an environmental measurement certification site, which can accurately measure concentration of pollutants in water, air, and soil and publicly verify the results.
-Measurement Team of Environmental Affairs Department performs this role.
-They conduct sampling and chemical analysis and work in collaboration with each business site to prevent environmental abnormalities so that the various gases emitted and harmful substances in waste water generated during our business activities* do not exceed statutory standards.
+This role is performed by the internal department responsible for environment measurements.
+They conduct sampling and chemical analysis and work in collaboration with each business site to prevent environmental abnormalities so that the various gases emitted and harmful substances in waste water generated during Daihatsu’s business activities* do not exceed statutory standards.
 In addition, qualified personnel take measurements in work environments to protect the health of employees.

-* Main business sites: Ikeda (Osaka Prefecture), Shiga, Kyoto, Tada (Hyogo Prefecture), Daihatsu Kyushu (Nakatsu)
+* Main business sites: Ikeda (Osaka Prefecture), Shiga, Kyoto, Tada (Hyogo Prefecture), Daihatsu Kyushu Co., Ltd. Oita (Nakatsu) Plant

 Dealing with water resources has become an extremely important issue for companies as a result of tight supplies of water due to the rising global population and climate change as well as stricter regulation in conjunction with the deterioration of water quality in rivers and other water sources.
 To minimize the effect on the water environment from our business activities, the Daihatsu Group is taking various measures to reduce water usage and recirculate and reuse water by purifying waste water.

 Water use is essential for automobile manufacturing in the painting and other processes.
 The Daihatsu Group is implementing water usage reduction measures at our vehicle production sites with a focus on painting processes.
 In the pretreatment and electrodeposition cleaning processes, we strive to ensure that water used in the cleaning process is effectively reused, thereby reducing water usage.
-In addition, we have developed and introduced an innovative cardboard filter-type dry booth for the painting process, and are working to reduce the amount of water used by replacing the conventional paint collection method that uses a water shower (gas-liquid mixture) with a dry filter (this technology won the Machine Promotion Award in December 2022).
-As a result of these efforts, the amount of water used per vehicle, which was 6m3 in 1995, has now been reduced to less than half.
+In addition, we have developed and introduced an innovative cardboard filter-type dry booth for the painting process, and are working to reduce the amount of water used by replacing the conventional paint collection method that uses a water shower (gas-liquid mixture) with a dry filter*.
+As a result of these efforts, the amount of water used per vehicle, which was 6 m3 in 1995, has now been reduced to less than half.
 Going forward, we will pursue SSC (simple, slim, and compact) vehicle manufacturing even more and work to minimize water usage, thereby contributing to the conservation of water resources.

 Shiga (Ryuoh) Plant Aqua Center No. 3

-Waste water after it has been purified at the Aqua Center
+Waste water after purified at the Aqua Center

 Standards for plant waste water vary according to where we discharge the waste water, such as public rivers or sewers, and the local governments of the prefectures in which Daihatsu plants operate.
 At all plants, the Daihatsu Group sets voluntary standards that exceed those set by the national and local governments and discharges waste water only after it is purified to a sufficiently clean level.